Signed in as:

-This section brings together historical notes, reflections on craft, and the occasional ramble into myth, material culture, and other rabbit holes willingly entered and without apology.
+This section contains a modest and unapologetic constellation of historical notes, thoughts on craft, rambles into myth, material culture, and other rabbit holes that I may stumble into.

 In The Silmarillion and The Lord of the Rings, J. R. R. Tolkien treats jewelry not as ornament but as concentrated craft objects where the skill, intention, and moral consequence are inseparably fused.
 Rings, gems, and finely wrought heirlooms carry the imprint of their makers long after those makers are gone.
 In Tolkien’s world, to make something beautiful is a profound act, but to bind power, identity, or will into an object is always fraught with danger.
 Jewelry becomes the most intimate expression of this tension between artistry and control.